 1.1 Smoothstone Care and Education is fully committed to safeguarding the welfare of all children and young people.
-Safeguarding arrangements are effective and reviewed regularly in line with the Education Inspection Framework and statutory guidance.
 It recognises its responsibility to take all reasonable steps to promote safe practice and to protect and prevent children from harm, abuse, exploitation and discrimination.